Rapheal93/Active-Directory-Lab/README.md

 <img src="https://github.com/Rapheal93/Active-Directory-Lab/assets/37610656/1cc3bcb0-7446-413e-ab9d-33d4b742f5e3" />

-# we can confirm our attack was detected by our Splunk machine.
+# we can confirm our attack was detected by our Splunk machine by editing our search to include event_id = 4720.
+Which looks for user account creations in the logs.

 <img src="https://github.com/Rapheal93/Active-Directory-Lab/assets/37610656/89d2a930-a327-42c2-853c-66b981810504" />